tjfinney/ANTTV.code/README.md

 Please be aware that reducing the minimum number also reduces the reliability of the analysis results.

-The number of variation sites at which the state of each witness in a data matrix is known can be obtained as follows:
+The following command provides the numbers of variation sites at which the states of witnesses in a data matrix are known:

     rowSums(!is.na(read_data_frame("https://zenodo.org/record/6466262/files/Mark.UBS4.csv")))